 As business minimalists, we strive to eliminate clutter and keep what has the most value.
 Breaking up with these clients is essential to achieving peace of mind, and reduce your stress levels.

-Dealing with Business Vampires
+Rule 3: Deal with Business Vampires

 We’ve all had to deal with people we don’t like.
 People who suck the life out of us like a Business Vampire.

 If you have a business associate who is making your life a living hell and you can’t break up with them (sorry!) then you have to change the relationship.
-Since you can’t stake them and they may press charges if you throw holy water on them, here’s 3 quick ways to change your interactions:
+Since you can’t stake them and they may press charges if you throw holy water on them, here are 3 quick ways to change your interactions:

 1) Eliminate every personal interaction.
 That means stop being “friends” on Facebook, and decline every social event they attend (that you can – don’t risk your business).